 Although it is a tidal harbour, anchoring is possible if your vessel is unable to take the ground.
 You can anchor vessels just outside the harbour in the deeper water areas to the west of the pier.

-Bouley Bay is a tidal harbour which has deep water moorings within it.
+Bouley Bay is a tidal harbour that has deep water moorings within it.
 It is situated on Jersey’s north coast and is home to around 50 local craft.
 It is well sheltered from most wind directions.

 Access into the pier is marked with approach buoys.
 Caution should be used when approaching or moving around the harbour, as the bay is home to a local dive school with divers regularly entering and leaving the water.
 You should also be cautious during dropping or low tides, as rocks are present at the pier head seaward end.

 Gorey harbour is a tidal harbour situated on Jersey’s east coast.
 It provides moorings and shelter to over 240 local vessels.
 This number is mainly made up of private pleasure craft, although a number of smaller commercial fishing vessels also reside there.

 Visitor holding buoys are available at the south western edge of the harbour.

 Rozel harbour is a tidal harbour which lies on Jersey’s north coast.
 It looks straight out toward the reef at Les Ecrehous (some eight miles offshore).